96boards/projects/home_surveillance/part-2/README.md

 crw-rw----+ 1 root video 81, 0 Jun 20 18:58 /dev/video0
 crw-rw----+ 1 root video 81, 2 Jun 21 03:15 /dev/video2
 ```
 Here, video2 has the latest modification time of 03:15.
 So, this should be the interface for USB wecam as it was connected after boot.
 Other two intrefaces are for video cards initialized during boot time.
-In this case, *cap = cv2.VideoCapture(0)* should be replaced with *cap = cv2.VideoCapture(2)* inside of all python scripts.
+In this case, the script will parse through the response lines and assign 2 to the variable "camNO".

+If there are any errors related to the script not being able to identify the Webcam, simply unplug the webcam and connect it back to the USB and re-launch the following script.

 ```shell
 $ sudo python dataset.py